Dorset parents to get 30 hours free childcare early

 “We think this increase in the offer of free childcare will help parents in rural areas greatly and we look forward to our collaborative work with the Department for Education and other councils participating in the early stages of the programme.”

-Find out more about childcare options and charges in the Dorset County Council area.
+Find out more about 30 hours free childcare in the Dorset County Council area.

+2 thoughts on “Dorset parents to get 30 hours free childcare early”